 A \$0.01 strengthening or weakening of the US dollar against the Canadian dollar at December 31, 2022 would result in an increase or decrease in operating loss of \$1,785 and an increase or decrease in other comprehensive income of approximately \$nil.
-A \$0.01 strengthening or weakening of the US dollar against the Brazilian Real would result in an increase or decrease in operating loss of approximately \$nil and an increase or decrease in other comprehensive loss in the consolidated statements of loss and other comprehensive loss of approximately \$3,344,862.
+A \$0.01 strengthening or weakening of the US dollar against the Brazilian Real would result in an increase or decrease in operating loss of approximately \$nil and an increase or decrease in other comprehensive loss of approximately \$3,344,862.